Getting started↑

 The first step in cryptographic management is understanding the existing cryptographic landscape.
 AQG achieves comprehensive discovery through a powerful combination of data sources.

-AQG provides two types of data sources: Native AQG sensors and integrated third-party data sources.
+AQG provides two types of data sources: native AQG sensors and integrated third-party data sources.

 Native AQG sensors↑